-PARTICIPANT REGISTRATION DEADLINE: Signed and completed entry forms must be submitted to the Andrews University Alumni Office by September 16.
+PARTICIPANT REGISTRATION DEADLINE: Registration forms must be completed by Wednesday, September 27.
 Late entrants may not be included in the parade.

-1. Signed and completed entry forms must be submitted to the Andrews University Alumni Office by September 16.
+1. Registration forms should be completed by Wednesday, September 27.
 Late entrants may not be included in the parade.

 2. The Alumni Office reserves the right to cancel the parade should inclement weather arise.
 In the event of cancellation, an entry’s contact person will be notified via phone.